mradcliffe/docker-core-sprint/CONTRIBUTING.md

       * Docker ToolBox: https://docs.docker.com/toolbox/overview/
    * Linux:
       * Need instructions for Debian and RedHat based distributions as well as instructions for more traditional and alternative Linux desktops (Linux From Scratch, Slackware, Gentoo, etc...).
-* Docker Images:
-   * If these are not included in `docker-core-sprint-RELEASE.tar.gz` then run through the setup process in the README, and export the images:
-      * `docker image save --output=images.tar wodby/mariadb wodby/drupal-apache wodby/adminer linuxserver/thelounge traefik hoadx/cloud9-alpine mailhog/mailhog mradcliffe2/docker-drupal-php:core-0.4`.
-      * `gzip images.tar`.

 ### Items